pivotal-cf/pcf-release-notes/p1-v1.5/apps_manager_ki_1_5.md

 * The App Usage Service worker app is not multi-threaded and should not be scaled beyond one instance.
 * Deployments with self-signed or invalid certs should have 'Trust Self-Signed Certificates' setting checked when configuring 'IPs and Ports' for Elastic Runtime in Ops Manager.
 If not, users will likely see redirect loops on login.

+### Miscellaneous

+* The version of Apps Manager v1.5 in the page footer erroneously shows v1.4.
+* Invitations created before the change from the 'console' subdomain to the 'apps' will fail silently.

 ## Existing issues

 * Users with the cloud_controller.admin scope do not see events on the App Dashboard unless they also have the Space Developer role.